 I did the same thing along the other two sides, carefully folding in the corners so that the fabric didn’t bunch up.

-To finish off the first of my wrapped presents, I grabbed some wired-ribbon from my gift wrap supplies.
-I carefully crossed my fabric-wrapped picture frame with two strips of ribbon, securing them on the back with my staple gun.
+To finish off the first of my Christmas presents, I grabbed some wired-ribbon from my gift wrap supplies.
+I carefully crossed my fabric-wrapped picture frame with two strips of ribbon, and secured them on the back with my staple gun.

 How fun is that?
 I made a few more of the wrapped gifts with the remaining picture frames and Christmas napkins.
 This way, I can lean them up on the fireplace mantel as the center of my display.